 6. Prepare For Next Year

 - Review & Take Notes.
 Take a few minutes to jot down some notes about your garden performance over the past season.
-If something could have used more sun, or you wish you’d planted more of something, take note of it.
-If you write it down now, you’ll be able to reference those notes before you plant next spring!
+If something could have used more sun, or you wish you’d planted more of something, take note of it now — that way, you can take those things into account as you start planting in the spring.

 Do you do any end-of-season gardening chores that aren’t mentioned here?